I'm a provider

 Pancreas transplant alone may be considered medically necessary in patients with severely disabling and potentially life-threatening complications due to hypoglycemia unawareness and labile insulin dependent diabetes that persists in spite of optimal medical management.

-Pancreas retransplant after a failed primary pancreas transplant may be considered medically necessary.
+Pancreas retransplant after a failed primary pancreas transplant may be considered medically necessary in patients who meet criteria for pancreas transplantation.

 POLICY EXCEPTIONSPatients with peripheral neuropathy and severely disabling and potentially life-threatening complications due to Type I diabetes that persists in spite of optimal medical management will be considered on an individual basis for a solitary pancreas transplant.
 These potential candidates for pancreas transplant alone (PTA) should have documentation of potentially life-threatening labile diabetes as evidenced by chart notes or hospitalization for diabetic ketoacidosis.